Negotiation Skills In International Business

 Negotiation Skills For The Netherlands

-Adjusting your negotiating skills to fit the country you are preparing to expand to is a key component in your business success, and while some things take time to learn, there are others which you can easily implement.
+Adjusting your negotiating skills to fit the country you are preparing to expand to is a key component in your business success, and while some things take time to learn, there are others that you can easily implement.

-Direct approach is the key to negotiating with the Dutch: they are known for their straightforwardness.
+The direct approach is the key to negotiating with the Dutch: they are known for their straightforwardness.
 This can be really easy if you were socialized in a similar culture, and more of a challenge if you are used to very formal, and indirect communication during negotiation.

 In the Netherlands, you will need to communicate what you want: no beating around the bush.
 Say exactly what you think.
 They will do the same and it will be expected of you as well.

-As an egalitarian view is the basis for the Dutch way of life and work, you have to avoid anything that might give the impression of superiority.
+As an egalitarian view is a basis for the Dutch way of life and work, you have to avoid anything that might give the impression of superiority.
 In Dutch companies, everyone is involved in the decision-making process, literally everyone, so this is the place where you have to forget about strict hierarchies.

 Address the entire group, don’t make them feel that you are only talking “to the boss”, and also pay attention that your actions show that you consider yourself an equal to them.

 Don’t Get Too Emotional

 Leave emotions out of it.
 In the Netherlands, if it is about work, then it is about work, and that’s all.
 More so if you are negotiating in the Netherlands.
 There is something you want to achieve, there is something they want to achieve as well, and this is all that matters.
 For some, this might seem cold, or even rude, but it is not at all about that.
 It is about the priorities, which in the Netherlands are the task and the results.